 Glad someone’s thinking of the baby seals in Marin County.

 Muh EnViROnMEnT is used for a lot of bullshit, but I can’t say whether these people are legitimate eco-antifas or whether they’re using that as a tactic to stop George Lucas from bringing traffic into their quiet, upscale Marin County neighbourhood.
-It’s clear that they perceive him to be changing their neighbourhood for the worse, and it should be non controversial that he is getting back at them by building low income housing which will undoubtedly change their neighbourhood for the worse.
+It’s clear that they perceive him to be changing their neighbourhood for the worse, and it should be non controversial that he is getting back at them by building low income housing to do exactly that, negatively impact their neighbourhood.

 I’ll come back to this “muh traffic, muh views,” argument at the end of the piece, because things like this are legitimately complicated and it’s important to have non-ideological and productive opinions on these sorts of things.